alt

 Norfolk

-This May the streets of Norwich and various areas in Norfolk are transformed with all kinds of creativity and artistic flare.
-Spanning 17 days, the festival (Until 28 May) brings together thousands of visitors to witness a fantastic programme of world-class music, dance, theatre, circus, literature and visual arts.
+The streets of Norwich and various areas in Norfolk are transformed with all kinds of creativity and artistic flare this May.
+Spanning 17 days, the festival brings together thousands of visitors to witness a fantastic programme of world-class music, dance, theatre, circus, literature and visual arts.
 Enjoy a plethora of exciting paid and free events such as alfresco tunes from the band stand, choirs by candlelight, undiscovered books at the publishing fair and playful street performers, to name a few.

 Find out more about Norwich